Registered Sandplay Practitioner

-Trust in the therapist, and the feeling of safety is the key that unlocks the freedom to explore, develop, and master the stages of human development.
-By establishing a trusting relationship, I have helped children, adolescents, and adults gain their ability to trust another person and then allow them to explore and process their inner self, the unconscious, thus revealed to the conscious state of mind.
+Trust in the therapist and feeling safe is the key that unlocks the door.
+By establishing a trusting relationship, I have helped children, adolescents, and adults find their ability to explore and process their inner self.
 Processing aids can be talking, creative art expression, Sandplay Therapy, and many other modalities.
 The outcome of therapy is to feel confident, empowered, and valued as your unique self!

 Call now and set up an appointment - +1 (484) 868-2026!

 History of Sandplay